Dynamsoft/capture-vision-react-native-samples/ready-to-use-barcode-scanner-guide.md

   maxConsecutiveStableFramesToExit: 10,

   /**
-   * Specifies the template configuration for the barcode scanner.
+   * Specifies the template configuration for the BarcodeScanner.
    * This can be either a file path or a JSON string that defines various scanning parameters.
    * Default is undefined, which means the default template will be used.
    */